hazemMondy/ai_notes/latent variable models.md

 ![](attachment/27359cf877c35583c25394a8ad54f128.png)

 p(x|z) if giving a point from the data z give me it's easy gaussian distribution like the red dots data

+important measures:
+1. no. of building blocks (small gaussian mixtures) =  dimension of Z  is a hyperparameter
+2. the shape of that building block doesn't matter, as they are the same the space that the NN will build will be coherent and continuous